A diverse group of marketing professionals meets at a large conference table to discuss strategy

 This usually includes:

-• Implementing or refining structured data where it provides real value, such as organization, person, article or news, and events
+• Implementing or refining structured data where it provides real value, such as:

 • Reducing conflicting signals so platforms interpret your content consistently

 The goal is clarity, not complexity.
-More markup is not always better.
+More markup isn’t always better.

 Manage Bot Traffic So Performance Stays Stable